mvolkmann/blog/src/swift/swift-lang.md

 | `suffix(while: (Element) -> Bool) -> ArraySlice<Element>` | returns subsequence of last elements that match a predicate                                |
 | `swapAt(Int, Int)`                                        | swaps elements at the given indexes                                                        |

+Here are examples of using some of these methods.

 ```swift
 let data = [1, 4, 7, 10, 16]